Count Dracula: Vampire's Baptism of Blood

 Count Dracula is depicted as the "King Vampire", and can control other vampires.
 To punish Mina and the party for their efforts against him, Dracula bites her on at least three occasions.
 He also forces her to drink his blood; this act curses her with the effects of vampirism and gives him a telepathic link to her thoughts.
 Hypnotism only works before dawn.
 Van Helsing refers to the act of drinking blood by both the vampire and the victim "the Vampire's Baptism of Blood".

 you, their best beloved one, are now to me, flesh of my flesh, blood of my blood, kin of my kin, my bountiful wine-press for a while, and shall be later on my companion and my helper.
 You shall be avenged in turn, for not one of them but shall minister to your needs.
 But as yet you are to be punished for what you have done.
 You have aided in thwarting me.
 Now you shall come to my call.
 When my brain says 'Come!' to you, you shall cross land or sea to do my bidding.

 The effects changes Mina physically and mentally over time.
 A few moments after Dracula attacks her, Van Helsing takes a wafer of sacramental bread and places it on her forehead to bless her; when the bread touches her skin, it burns her and leaves a scar on her forehead.
-Her teeth start growing longer but do not grow sharper.
 She begins to lose her appetite, feeling repulsed by normal food, begins to sleep more and more during the day; cannot wake unless at sunset and stops writing in her diary.
 When Van Helsing later crumbles the same bread in a circle around her, she is unable to cross or leave the circle, discovering a new form of protection.

-Dracula's death would release the curse on any living transformed vampire.
+Dracula's death would release the curse on any still living victims.
 Van Helsing reveals that even were he to escape, his continued existence would ensure whether or not he victimized Mina further, she would become a vampire upon her eventual natural death.